Tatiana-Gourianova/cv2/index.md

 ## Education

+Faculty of Applied Mathematics of the Belarusian State BSU University (diploma with honors), specialization in mathematical modeling and software problems mathematical physics

 Faculty of Psychology, St. Petersburg State university (diploma of professional retraining in specialty "Psychology" (the right to conduct professional activities in the field of organizational psychology and psychological personal support).

+Epam.
+Web development in Java.
+Automated testing
+.Net

 ## Work